 At UW-Milwaukee, I teach a graduate course on Patient-Provider Communication.
 Like all courses on this topic, it focuses on how physicians can adopt better communication strategies with their patients.
-I teach students that good communication is a skill (or an art) and obstacles to good communication include your own assumptions regarding the person you are communicating with, misinformation, misunderstanding, and language and cultural barriers.
-And the most important factor that makes you a good communicator is your listening skills.
+I teach students who are future healthcare professionals that good communication is a skill (or an art) and obstacles to good communication include your own assumptions regarding the person you are communicating with, misinformation, misunderstanding, and language and cultural barriers.
+And that the most important factor that makes them a good communicator is their listening skills.

 However, there are no courses for patients on how to communicate with their physicians.
 Most of us go to see a physician when we are in some form of distress, our state of mind is not the best, we did not take a course on anatomy and physiology to be prepared for the lecture we are going to get and most of all we are clueless as to what is going on in our body.

 In this blog, I want to write about how patients can better communicate with their physicians.
 What are some ways that you can prepare yourself for an office visit and communicate in such a way that the physician will listen or understand you better.

 1. Be prepared – Your physicians are trained to work with data.
 They ask probing questions to get that data out of you.
 For example, have you been monitoring this new pain/ailment like she asked you to?
 Do you have all the questions written with you?
 Do you accurately remember how many times you fell or felt this pain?
 Do you remember the dates you felt this pain?
 Do you remember when this pain started?